-Montana Mouthful seeks short fiction/nonfiction, poetry, and artwork submissions for its next issue, and this time the theme is “Romance Gone Wrong.”
+Montana Mouthful seeks short fiction/nonfiction, poetry, and artwork submissions for its next issue, and this time the theme is “The Great Outdoors.”

 Submissions are read and judged blindly, so please DO NOT put your name on the piece itself.

 You are encouraged to submit a short biography.
 Bios must be written in third person and should be no longer than 3-5 sentences.
-You are also encouraged to share your personal websites and/or social media sites in your biography, so we can help promote your work.
+You are also encouraged to share your personal websites and/or social media pages, so we can help promote your work.

 THE NITTY GRITTY

 Please send us your work via Submittable.
 Emailed submissions will not be accepted.

 PLEASE NOTE: We do not take any prose submissions over 2,000 words.

 Important: Submissions are read and judged blindly, so please DO NOT put your name on the piece itself.
 If your submission is selected for publication, we’ll ask you to provide a third-person bio.

 Simultaneous submissions are accepted, but please inform us immediately if your work is accepted elsewhere for publication.

 Montana Mouthful seeks original work, so no reprints or works in translation.